bigchaindb/bigchaindb/docs/server/source/simple-network-setup.md

 BigchainDB Server requires **Python 3.6+**, so make sure your system has it.
 Install the required packages:

 ```
+# For Ubuntu 18.04:
 sudo apt install -y python3-pip libssl-dev
+# Ubuntu 16.04, and other Linux distros, may require other packages or more packages
 ```

 Now install the latest version of BigchainDB.
 You can find the latest version by going to the [BigchainDB project release history page on PyPI][bdb:pypi].
 For example, to install version 2.0.0b3, you would do: